Piwigo/piwigo-docker/README.md

     Database name:  piwigodb
 ```

-Create and admin account and your piwigo is installed !
+Create an admin account and your piwigo is installed !

 ### Making backups

-Go to the folder where your `compose.yaml` is , stop the container using `docker compose down` and use rsync to backup `./piwigo-data/`
+Go to the folder where your `compose.yaml` is, stop the container using `docker compose down` and use rsync to backup `./piwigo-data/`

 ```sh
 # --delete-before will remove your older backup !